 What is bulimia nervosa?

-Bulimia is an eating disorder characterized by periods of binge eating, followed by periods of compensatory behaviors (purging) to make up for the calories that were consumed.
-The binge-purge cycle can happen from many times a day to several times a week
+Bulimia is an eating disorder characterized by binge-purge cycles – periods of binge eating, followed by periods of compensatory behaviors (purging) to make up for the calories that were consumed.
+These recurring cycles of binge eating and purching can happen from many times a day to several times a week.

 What it means to binge eat